shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 Unfortunately, generating a centroid for a park is not sufficient for a representative accessibility analysis.
 Some parks are massive and a centroid is not really representative of the the close-ness to the park from a nearby street.
 What we need are several evenly distributed points _within_ the park.
 With the power of geopandas, this is actually pretty easy to do.

 The concept of generating many random but evenly spaced points within a polygon is illustrated in the next figure.
-We basically superimpose a 2D normal distribution of random coordinates over the park polygons.
+We basically superimpose a 2D Gaussian distribution of random coordinates over the park polygons.
 The joined dataset are now a set of coordinates constrained by the shape of the parks.

 ![](../images/2018-10-27-Playgrounds-vs-pubs/Playgrounds%20vs%20Pubs_20_0.png)

 We can visualise the distribution of these points in an interactive map.
+The density of points isn't high but can be easily increased by altering the parameters of the Gaussian random sampling.
+I used the plots in the above figure as a qualitative check that the Wellington park geography was within the ¬1 $\sigma$ region of the random points.
+I can always go back and either increase the number of samples, or change the scale parameter to cover a greater coordinate space.

 <div class="iframe_container">
 <iframe src="../images/2018-10-27-Playgrounds-vs-pubs/map_parks.html"